jeliasson/redwoodjs-on-kubernetes/README.md

 ![fry|625x500, 50%](docs/assets/fry.png "Fry")

-@mojombo - So... if you have any pull at GitHub, [@jeliasson](https://github.com/jeliasson) would not say no to a invite to [Codespaces](https://github.com/features/codespaces) *wink* *wink*
+@mojombo - So... if you have any pull at GitHub, [@jeliasson](https://github.com/jeliasson) would not say no to an invite to [Codespaces](https://github.com/features/codespaces) *wink* *wink*

 Anyway;

 We will use [GitHub Container Registry](https://docs.github.com/en/packages/guides/about-github-container-registry) to store our Docker images, and we use [GitHub Actions](https://github.com/features/actions) to build- push- and deploy our application to Kubernetes.
 Before we jump into the GitHub Actions part of things, I have a confession to make; I also use [ArgoCD](https://argoproj.github.io/argo-cd/) since about a year back.
 If you are running Kubernetes and not running ArgoCD (or something equivalent) I'm not sure what you are doing 😅 Just kidding!
 It's great though.
-Point being, we will use a ArgoCD deployment in below examples.
+Point being, we will use a ArgoCD deployment in the examples below.
 I will briefly explain what you could do as a alternative.

 ### GitHub Container Registry